Research Output per year

 C8426/C8427 Psychology Dissertation single and joint honours (Class leader)

 C8201 Cognition and Neuropsychology

-C8928 Research Design (for the MSc in Research Methods in Psychology)
+C8928 Research Design (MSc in Research Methods in Psychology)

-C8984 Psychobiology and Cognitive Psychology module (for the online MSc in Psychology with a specialisation in Business)
+C8984 Psychobiology and Cognitive Psychology module (Online MSc in Psychology with a specialisation in Business)

 Research output: Contribution to conference › Poster